muhdmirzamz/TodoApp/README.md

 **Todos**
 - You can create todos
+- You can sort todos according to timestamp now

 ### Changelog

+25 July 2021:
+- Fixed: You can sort todos according to timestamp now

 18 July 2021:
 - You can now dismiss the keyboard by tapping on the screen after entering your login credentials